YaninaSch/targeting-specialist-portfolio/targeting-case-studies/customer-migration-targeting.md

 **Challenge**: Target customers with unsupported operating systems to migrate to compatible security products.
 Required sophisticated segmentation to separate migrate-able customers from those requiring different messaging.

-**Objective**: Create two distinct customer cohorts based on migration capability and implement A/B testing framework for campaign optimization.
+**Objective**: Create two distinct customer cohorts based on migration capability and implement A/B testing framework by creating a holdout group for campaign optimization.

 ## Technical Solution